grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 The EDS resource has been updated to support multiple addresses per endpoint in [envoyproxy/envoy#27881](https://github.com/envoyproxy/envoy/pull/27881).
-Specifically, that PR adds a new `AdditionalAddresses` message, which contains a single `address` field, and it adds a repeated `additional_addresses` field of that type to the `Endpoint` proto.
+Specifically, that PR adds a new `AdditionalAddress` message, which contains a single `address` field, and it adds a repeated `additional_addresses` field of that type to the `Endpoint` proto.